OliverMS1/odin-recipes/README.md

 # odin-recipes
-A very simple recipe website.
+A very simple recipe website made only with HTML.
 First project in Odins curriculum